Dormant black hole candidates from Gaia DR3 summary diagnostics: A catalogue of dormant BH candidates on the main sequence

 While our primary focus is on RGB stars, which typically dominate the light centroid and have reliable RV scatter, making compact-object companions easier to identify, our method is equally applicable to MS primaries.
 Here we present a catalogue of MS+BH candidates analogous to that for RGB stars.

 The main challenge for MS stars is the increased contamination from luminous binaries and triples \citep{Andrew+2022}.
-To mitigate this, we used the data-driven MS+MS binary catalogue of \cite{Li+2025}, based on composite BP/RP spectral signatures, to exclude systems with clearly luminous companions.
+To mitigate this, we used the data-driven MS+MS binary catalogue of \cite{Li+2025}, based on composite XP spectral signatures, to exclude systems with clearly luminous companions.

 Our initial MS sample was drawn from the \textit{Gaia} DR3 archive using the following ADQL query, yielding 105,581 stars.